-- Arctech Innovation and Williams Advanced Engineering (WAE) announce a strategic partnership to develop innovative technologies for disease protection
+- Arctech Innovation and WAE announce a strategic partnership to develop innovative technologies for disease protection

 - WAE will employ its experience in aerodynamic simulation, product design, battery technology and mechanical development to support the programme

 - The design will be tailored to be appropriate for a wide range of user groups and operating conditions

 Arctech Innovation, a spin-out from the London School of Hygiene & Tropical Medicine, and WAE have announced a strategic partnership on an exciting programme of work to develop innovative technologies offering protection from some of the world’s most deadly diseases including malaria.

 WAE will lend its extensive experience and expertise in aerodynamic simulation, product design, battery technology and mechanical development to support Arctech Innovation to develop a range of novel wearable technology products designed to target mosquitoes and other disease-transmitting insects.